 1 JURISDICTION 2 3.
 This Accusation is brought before the Board of Pharmacy (Board), Department of 3 Consumer Affairs, under the authority of the following laws.
 All section references are to the 4 Business and Professions Code unless otherwise indicated.
 5 4.
 Code section 118, subdivision (b), states, in pertinent part, that the expiration of a 6 license shall not deprive the Board of jurisdiction to proceed with a disciplinary action during the 7 period within which the license may be renewed, restored, reissued or reinstated.
 8 5.
-Section 482 of the Code states: 9 Each board under the provisions of this code shall develop criteria to 10 evaluate the rehabilitation of a person when: 11 12 (b) Considering suspension or revocation of a license under Section 490.
-13 Each board shall take into account all competent evidence of rehabilitation furnished by the applicant or licensee.
+Section 482 of the Code states: 9 Each board under the provisions of this code shall develop criteria to evaluate the rehabilitation of a person when: 10 l· 11 (b) Considering suspension or revocation of a license under Section 490.
+12 Each board shall take into account all competent evidence of 13 rehabilitation furnished by the applicant or licensee.
 14 6.
 Section 490 of the Code provides, in pertinent part, that a board may suspend or 15 revoke a license on the ground that the licensee has been convicted of a crime substantially 16 related to the qualifications, functions, or duties of the business or profession for which the 17 license was issued.
 18 7.
-Section 493 of the Code states: 19 Notwithstanding any other provision of law, in a proceeding conducted 20 by a board within the department pursuant to law to deny an application for a license or to suspend or revoke a license or otherwise take disciplinary action against a 21 person who holds a license, upon the ground that the applicant or the licensee has been convicted of a crime substantially related to the qualifications, functions, and 22 duties of the licensee in question, the record of conviction of the crime shall be conclusive evidence of the fact that the conviction occurred, but only of that fact, and 23 the board may inquire into the circumstances surrounding the commission of the crime in order to fix the degree of discipline or to determine if the conviction is 24 substantially related to the qualifications, functions, and duties of the licensee in question.
+Section 493 of the Code states: 19 Notwithstanding any other provision of law, in a proceeding conducted 20 by a board within the department pursuant to law to deny an application for a license or to suspend or revoke a license or otherwise take disciplinary action against a person who holds a license, when the ground that the applicant or the licenses has 21 person who holds a license, upon the ground that the applicant or the licensee has been convicted of a crime substantially related to the qualifications, functions, and during of the ligensee in quatien, the record of conviction of the grime shall be 22 duties of the licensee in question, the record of conviction of the crime shall be conclusive evidence of the fact that the conviction occurred, but only of that fact, and the board may inquire into the circumstances surrounding the commission of the 23 the board may inquire into the circumstances surrounding the commission of the crime in order to fix the degree of discipline or to determine if the conviction is 24 substantially related to the qualifications, functions, and duties of the licensee in question.
 25 As used in this section, 'license' includes 'certificate,' 'permit,' 'authority,' 26 and 'registration.'
-27 8.
-Section 4300 of the Code provides, in pertinent part, that every license issued may be 28 suspended or revoked.
-2 Accusation
+8. Section 4300 of the Code provides, in pertinent part, that every license issued may be 27 suspended or revoked.
+28 2 Accusation 1